 The four triumphant families — the Smiths, Nagles, Timlecks, and Macleans — went on to spend their winnings in a consistently sensible manner.
 Homes and automobiles were bought, and children's educations were provided for.
 The Macleans even managed to drop entirely from view, protecting the family from the overblown media interest that had sprung up around the winners.

 So why did Charlie Millar do it?
 His will's "necessarily uncommon and capricious" statement likely contains the answer.
 As he said, he had no one to leave the money to.
 Moreover, he had no obligation to leave anything, so what he chose to do with his property was his business.
 One stroke of the pen ensured that his name would live on long after most of his contemporaries' were forgotten.
-That same pen stroke also transformed him from a childless bachelor into the father of 36 kids, each of them growing up with loving thoughts of him.
+That same pen stroke also transformed him from a childless bachelor into the father of

 When Charlie Millar raced up a set of stairs that October afternoon and keeled over a few minutes later from a fatal heart attack, he had no idea that one of his many blue sky investments was going to substantially enrich his estate years after his death.
 He likewise had no notion that the affluent 1920s would soon yield to the Dirty Thirties, a time when every dime mattered, when families would go hungry, and hope would be at a premium.
 With those two factors unknown to him, not even the author of the comedy had an inkling of just how "uncommon and capricious" his final jape would ultimately turn out to be.